Felteng/to-do-list/README.md

 13. Back on the app page on Heroku select 'Deploy', choose GitHub as deployment method and connect your account.

-14. Search upp the name of the repository for the app to select it.
+14. Search up the name of the repository for the app to select it.

 15. Deploy manually by choosing a branch to deploy from and click 'Deploy Branch'.